moby/moby/docs/reference/commandline/swarm_update.md

       --task-history-limit int          Task history retention limit (default 5)
 ```

-Updates a swarm cluster with new parameter values.
+Updates a swarm with new parameter values.
 This command must target a manager node.

 ```bash